Exclusion process with slow boundary

-We observe that the model analysed here was motivated by a process considered in \cite{fgn1,fgn2,fgn3}, the SSEP with slow bond.
-In these three papers the authors consider the SSEP in the discrete torus, $\mathbb{Z}/N\mathbb{Z}$, with $N$ points, where an usual bond has an exchange rate equal to $1$ and an unique bond (the slow bond) has a rate proportional to $N^{-\beta}$.
-The papers \cite{fgn1,fgn2} show different hydrodynamic behaviors depending on the range of $\beta$.
-In all of them the hydrodynamic equation is the heat equation, and boundary conditions vary depending on the value of $\beta$, comprising three different boundary conditions.
-The intuitive idea is that if we "open" the discrete torus in the slow bond, then this bond will behave like a "boundary".
-In the case $\beta=1$, the boundary conditions found in \cite{fgn2} show a connection between the extremes $0$ and $1$.
-This motivates us to study the model considered in the present paper, where the boundary is disconnected.
-In the paper \cite{fgn3} three different behaviors (depending on the value of $\beta$) are obtained for the fluctuations of the model studied.
-The study of the fluctuations for the SSEP with slow boundary is an open question.
+The model analyzed here was motivated by a process considered in \cite{fgn1,fgn2,fgn3}, the SSEP with slow bond.
+This is a particle system in the discrete torus $\ZZ/N\ZZ$ where particles in neighbouring sites exchange positions with rate 1, except for only one edge, the \emph{slow bond}, where the exchange occurs with rate $N^{-\beta}$.
+The works \cite{fgn1,fgn2} exhibit different hydrodynamic behaviors, depending on the range of $\beta$.
+Nevertheless, the hydrodynamic equation in all cases is a parabolic equation, whose boundary conditions vary as the value of $\beta$ changes, exhibiting three different regimes.
+The intuitive idea is that, if we "open" the discrete torus, then the slow bond becomes a slow boundary.
+There, in the case $\beta=1$, the boundary conditions show a connection between the extremes $0$ and $1$.
+A natural question to ask is what is the role of the slow bond on this behavior.